Criteria for Success

 Include Intellectual Merit and Broader Impacts criteria

-Like many awards or job offers, there are explicit criteria that show if you qualify for the Fellowship.
-Read the program solicitation to learn the criteria that the selection committee are using to judge your application.
+Like many awards or jobs, there are explicit criteria that show if you qualify for the Fellowship.
+Read the most up-to-date program solicitation to learn the criteria that the selection committee are using to judge your application.
 Write your personal statement in a way that makes it as clear as possible that you meet these criteria.

-The program recognizes and supports outstanding graduate students who are pursuing research-based master’s and doctoral degrees in science, technology, engineering, and mathematics (STEM) and in STEM education [and senior undergraduates].
-The GRFP provides three years of support for the graduate education of individuals who have demonstrated their potential for significant research achievements in STEM and STEM education.
+The program recognizes and supports outstanding graduate students who are pursuing full-time research-based master’s and doctoral degrees in science, technology, engineering, and mathematics (STEM) or in STEM education.
+The GRFP provides three years of support over a five-year fellowship period for the graduate education of individuals who have demonstrated their potential for significant research achievements in STEM or STEM education.

 Create a personal narrative